Aaron Clarey, Poor Richard’s Retirement: Retirement for Everyday Americans

 I disagree with a great deal of his material, but it’s because he’s not religious and I’m a Christian.
 But his grasp of markets, how they work, and what personal steps are necessary for success are second to none.

 That being said, if you’re a millennial, especially one who graduated college between 2007-2010, you’ve probably wondered how in the heck you could ever retire.
-Clarey’s has what all books of this sort have.
+If so, Clarey’s book has everything you need.
 It contains a helpful explanation of steps one can take in order to get ready for retirement, but does something a great many similar books don’t do.
 He reframes what it means to live a life of meaning with a personal sense of significance.
 The book amounts to a sort of secular explanation of Jesus’ saying that we should “…take care, and be on your guard against all covetousness, for one’s life does not consist in the abundance of his possessions.”

-I think the argument he makes, though it veers toward Clarey’s not infrequent cynicism is worth reading in full because of its rhetorical effect.
+I think the argument he makes, though it veers toward cynicism is worth reading in full because of its rhetorical effect.
 So I won’t explain it.

 The practical tips he gives are excellent.
 His solution to the problem of retirement is ultimately satisfying (more on that below).
 And he does run some of the numbers comparing costs in previous generations of those of ye olde current year in a way that is helpful and potentially guilt inducing.